bndrmrtn/smarti/README.md

+## No longer maintained

+This language is no longer maintained.
+Here is the newest version of my programming language: [Nubo](https://github.com/nubolang/nubo).
+Nubo provides a much better developer expirience by ditching semicolons and having a better syntax parser with a bigger standard library.

 # Smarti - More than a simple templating engine

 Smarti is a templating engine that is designed to help backend developers deliver content to the frontend faster.